panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 During initial rendering React still determines what is the output of the component, so there's no DOM structure created yet.
 That's why `inputRef.current` evaluates to `undefined` during initial rendering.

-`useEffect(callback, [])` hook invokes the callback right after mounting when the input element has been created in DOM: thus the `callback` is the right place to access `inputRef.current`.
+`useEffect(callback, [])` hook invokes the callback right after mounting when the input element has been created in DOM. `callback` function is the right place to access `inputRef.current` because it is guaranteed that the DOM is constructed.

 ## 3. Updating references restriction